 - the corresponding DNN and/or S-NSSAI: this may have been provided by the AF or, alternatively, determined by the NEF using the identity of the AF.

-The NEF retrieves the UE Identifier by executing step 2 to 6 of the AF specific UE Identifier retrieval procedure described in clause 4.15.10.
+The NEF retrieves the AF specific UE Identifier from the UDM.
+The AF specific UE Identifier may be determined in the GPSI form of External Identifier by executing step 2 to 10 of the AF specific UE Identifier retrieval procedure described in clause 4.15.10, or the UDM may be configured per subscriber and trusted AF to determine the UE Identifier in the GPSI form of MSISDN, when allowed and authorized by the operator, as described in clause 4.15.10A.

-Once this is done, the 5GC may carry out the action requested by the AF and may deliver back to the AF an External Identifier representing an AF specific UE Identifier (as defined in TS 23.501 [2]).
-This AF specific UE Identifier may later be used by the AF to issue further requests about the same UE.
+Once this is done, the 5GC may carry out the action requested by the AF and may deliver back to the AF an External Identifier, representing an AF specific UE Identifier, or an MSISDN (as defined in TS 23.501 [2]).
+The exposed AF specific UE Identifier or MSISDN may later be used by the AF to issue further requests about the same UE.

 NOTE: The AF can use UE addressing information to identify the UE in a subscription request, but once received, this UE addressing information is translated into a GPSI and then the 5GC considers the subscription is associated with the GPSI and not with the UE address any more.